au-ts/libvmm/docs/MANUAL.md

 libvmm expects the vCPU IDs to be consecutive, with zero being the boot vCPU ID.

+When making use of multiple vCPUs make sure that the guest is aware there are multiple CPUs enabled (e.g in the Device Tree).

 # Passthrough

 This section describes what is generally referred to as "passthrough".
 Passthrough